Khsime-Marwane/EPITECH-Nanotekspice/README.md

 # Nanotekspice
 A digital electronic simulator.

-See the Helper for more informations about the usage.
+Execute the --help option for more informations about the usage.

 ```
 Make